 The Medford Celebrates Foundation, Inc. (MCF) is excited to be offering food, non-profit and other vendors an opportunity to participate in Medford Township’s Independence Day Celebration and fireworks display.
 This year’s event will be held from 6:00 pm - 10:00 pm on WEDNESDAY, JULY 3rd.
 (The raindate is Saturday, July 6th)

-This is one of Medford’s largest events, drawing well over 20,000 area residents.
+This is one of Medford’s largest events, and draws over 20,000 people to the Medford area.
 MCF is the fundraiser and planner helping Medford Township stage the evening -long event.
-Event attractions (beyond the large fireworks display) include entertainment for children, live music, food and much, much more.
+Event attractions at Freedom Park (beyond the large fireworks display) include entertainment for children, live music, food and much, much more.
 We want to enhance the attendees’ experience and accommodate the crowds by providing a diversity of food, non-alcoholic drink and other vendor specialties at strategically placed locations in Freedom Park – and you are invited to participate!

 TO PARTICIPATE: Vendors must submit a complete application packet.
 MCF reviews and accepts or rejects applications and assigns spaces to vendors in Freedom Park in its sole discretion.
 We generally review and make decisions about applications on a first-come first serve basis.
 Space is limited.
 Application packets must include the following: